selik44/afflicto/readme.md

 # Todo:
-- manual orders & order editing
+- variant filtering
+- merge cart and checkout steps, improve UX on cart button in header.
+- Client dashboard
+- increment quantity of item in cart when adding a product with the same options (variants)
 - receival
-- Client dashboard
+- translate emails
 - dashboard stats & reports
-- variant filtering
+- mini-banner on top, background & text.
+- edit checkout & footer text
-- Related products, tabbed view, appears when buying.
+- related products appears when buying.
 - rabatt popup ting